-When a student falls into the D or F range for a subject, a Progress Report will be emailed home by the teacher.
-If the evaluation is required in alternative format, please notify the school office.
-It is the responsibility of the parents/guardians to respond to the teacher as soon as possible.
+Progress reports are sent to parents halfway through each quarter.
+If the student is receiving less than 70% in any category for math or ELA, the reason will be explained coupled with suggestions for raising the grade.
 ACA encourages parents/guardians to talk with the teacher as soon as they think their student might be having difficulty.
 The earlier a problem is recognized, the easier it is to resolve.
 If a parent/guardian wishes to talk with their student's teacher by phone, or to make an appointment for a conference, please email the teacher directly or call the school office.
 The teacher will respond within 24 business hours.